 Don’t forget, we are offering £50 off all dental treatment in February as well as 10% off dental chews and dental dietary food!

 Throughout February we will be offering a £50 discount on all dental treatment!
 If you are already booked in for a procedure, we will honour the voucher for your appointment.
-We will also honour any bookings made in February but for a later date!
+We will also honour any bookings made in February but for a later date (up to 3 months later).

 Why might my pet need a dental?